evadecker/eva.town/www/content/2-about/about.md

 **I’m currently seeking a new full-time role in <span class="uppercase">NYC</span>** that will allow me to contribute design and front-end engineering skills toward voting reform, urban planning, the arts, social and environmental justice, or other progressive causes.

 Message me at <kyle@kyledecker.me>.
-I’m always happy to chat, preferably over drinks if you're in New York. :) Say hi.
+I’m always happy to chat over coffee or drinks if you're in New York.
+Say hi.

 (snippet: about/social)